Shift key

 Ctrl+Shift+Esc Open the Task Manager.

-Shift+Del Pressing and holding down the Shift key while pressing the Delete key or deleting a file deletes the file without sending it to the Recycle Bin.
+Shift+Del Pressing Shift while pressing the Delete key or deleting a file deletes the file without sending it to the Recycle Bin.

 Shift+Tab Moves back to the previous object.
 For example, clicking a tab while in a browser moves between each of the links on the web page.
 Pressing Shift+Tab moves between each of the links in the opposite direction.